-Carbon Dioxide (CO2) Laser Skin Resurfacing revolutionised the art of skin rejuvenation when first introduced into Australia in 1993, and it is still the most effective method of removing facial wrinkles and acne scars.
+Carbon Dioxide (CO2) Laser Skin Resurfacing revolutionised the art of skin rejuvenation when first introduced into Australia in 1993, and it is still one of the most effective methods of removing facial wrinkles and acne scars.

-However, the early CO2 lasers were more aggressive because they were totally ablative i.e. they removed ALL the skin in the targeted area and whilst they were probably more effective in removing wrinkles and acne scars, they did involve longer healing periods and carried a significant risk of hypopigmentation (loss of skin colour) and scarring.
+However, the early CO2 lasers were more aggressive than current fractional CO2 lasers because they were totally ablative i.e. they removed ALL the skin in the targeted area and whilst they were more effective in removing wrinkles and acne scars, they did carry a significant risk of permanent hypopigmentation (loss of skin colour) and scarring.

 Apart from removing wrinkles, sunspots and blemishes on the surface, the skin’s natural healing process also replaces the lasered columns in the deeper dermis with new and stronger collagen fibres to deliver more support to the skin.